From Victorian plant-hunters to the D-Day landings and Donald Healey, Trebah has a rich and fascinating history

 From 1856-57, a fine Victorian house was built to the east of the Nicholls' original house, which was then used as servants quarters.

-During the 40 years owning the garden, he oversaw the planting of hundreds of Pines and Oaks to act as a shelterbelt against the worst of the elements.
+During the 40 years owning the garden, they oversaw the planting of hundreds of pines and oaks to act as a shelterbelt against the worst of the elements.

-Charles’ daughter Juliet married Edmund Backhouse MP and inherited Trebah on her father's death in 1876.
+Charles and Sarah’s daughter Juliet (1828-1898) married Edmund Backhouse (1824-1906) and inherited Trebah on her father's death in 1878.
 The ensuing 30 years of Backhouse ownership was a golden era for Trebah during which it acquired a huge collection of exotic plants and trees from all over the world.

-By the end of the 19th century the gardens at Trebah were beginning to resemble much of what we see around us today.
+By the end of the 19th century the garden at Trebah was beginning to resemble much of what we see around us today.
 The main paths had been dressed with gravel from the shore and pools were dug out along the stream running through the valley.

 Edmund Backhouse MP